NBISweden/strobealign-evaluation/README.md

 The following workflows are available:

-- `Snakefile`: Downloads reference genomes and generates libraries of simulated reads
+- `Snakefile`: Downloads reference genomes and generates libraries of simulated reads, grouped into three datasets named sim3, sim4, sim5 (with increasing mutaton rates).
+This workflow needs to be run as a prerequisite for the others.
 - `minmax/Snakefile`: Reproduces the min/max evaluation experiments in the paper "Designing efficient randstrobes for sequence similarity analyses" by Karami et al., 2023. (see `minmax/README.md`)
-- `simx/Snakefile`: Run strobealign and BWA-MEM on all datasets (sim3, sim4, sim5), measure accuarcy, and plot the results.
+- `simx/Snakefile`: Run strobealign, minimap2 and BWA-MEM on all datasets (sim3, sim4, sim5), measure accuracy, and plot the results.
+- `mcs/Snakefile`: Reproduces the read alignment benchmark in the paper "Multi-context seeds enable fast and high-accuracy read mapping" by Tolstoganov et al., 2024 (see `mcs/README.md`).

 ## Datasets